 The Race Director is responsible for ensuring that, under the direction of the Jury, all measures are taken that are necessary for the orderly progression of the competition according to the IBSF International Rules.
 This includes the progression of the team captains' meetings, the training and the race.

-Potential necessary changes taken on short notice must first be arranged with the Jury and the IBSF Coordinator.
+Potential necessary changes taken on short notice must first be arranged with the Jury and the IBSF

-The Race Director decides upon the use of sunshades during rain, snowfall, or sunshine.
-He shall inform the Jury President immediately about all decisions.
+He shall inform the Jury President immediately about all measures.